-Research indicates that few administrators address low performance among tenured or professional status teachers because they lack the training and coaching needed to perform this difficult task.
-This program is structured to provide the specific skills needed to work effectively with these teachers and school clinicians and show districts how to provide ongoing coaching for these administrators.
-As a result of the program, evaluators will be able to complete a procedurally correct evaluation of an "unsatisfactory", "needs improvement", or "barely proficient" teacher or school clinician by:
+Research indicates that few administrators address low performance among tenured or professional teachers because they lack the training and coaching needed to perform this difficult task.
+This program is structured to provide the specific skills needed to work effectively with these teachers and show districts how to provide ongoing coaching for these administrators.
+As a result of the program, evaluators will be able to complete a procedurally correct evaluation of an "unsatisfactory" or "needs improvement" teacher or a specialized instructional support educator by:

 - 1. Following the district's contracted procedures, rubrics, and forms. - 2.
 Obeying pertinent state laws and regulations. - 3.
-Writing an effective improvement plan for an "unsatisfactory" teacher or a school clinician and the directed growth plan (a.k.a. enhanced goals) plan for a "needs improvement" teacher or school clinician. - 4.
-Observe, verify, document, and record direct and indirect data accumulated both within and outside (e.g., student assessment data, parent and student complaints, student failure rates, student work, and discipline referral rates) of the classroom and clinical work setting that measures the teacher's or specialized instructional support educator's level of success in meeting the requirements of the improvement or directed growth plan. - 5.
-Effectively triangulate the data collected to ensure accurate judgments. - 6.
-Effectively document in the evaluator record of evidence, formative evaluation, and summative evaluation forms the progress (or lack thereof) of the teacher or school clinician in meeting the requirements of the directed growth or improvement plan. - 7.
+Writing an effective improvement plan for an "unsatisfactory" teacher or a specialized instructional support educator and the directed growth plan (a.k.a. enhanced goals) plan for a "needs improvement" teacher or specialized instructional

+- support educator. - 4.
+Observe, verify, document, and record direct and indirect data accumulated both within and outside (e.g. student assessment data, parent and student complaints, student failure rates, student work, and discipline referral rates) of the classroom and clinical work setting that measures the teacher's or specialized instructional support educator's level of success in meeting the requirements of the improvement or directed growth plan. - 5.
+Effectively triangulate the data collected to insure accurate judgments. - 6.
+Effectively document in the evaluator record of evidence, formative evaluation, and summative evaluation forms the progress (or lack thereof) of the teacher or specialized instructional support educator in meeting the requirements of the directed growth or improvement plan. - 7.
 Effectively and consistently implement the procedures and appropriate rubrics in your district's supervision and evaluation system, teacher's contract, and state regulations. - 8.
 Explain the impact of the law and how to work within the law during low-performing teacher or specialized instructional support educator evaluations, including the concepts of due process, just cause, duty of fair representation, harassment, Americans With Disabilities Act, Weingarten Right, rules of evidence, insubordination, conduct unbecoming a teacher, incompetency, incapacity, and failure to meet the district performance standards. - 9.
-Implement and document the steps of progressive discipline, if needed, including: - Conducting and documenting investigations - Writing reprimands

-- Writing expectation clarification memos - 10.
+Implement and document the steps of progressive discipline, if needed, including: - Conducting and documenting investigations - Writing reprimands - Writing expectation clarification memos - 10.
 Work effectively with the local Teachers Association as it represents the teacher or specialized instructional support educator throughout the process. - 11.
 Conference with a teacher or specialized instructional support educator about low performance and/or misconduct using strategies designed to maximize the level of educator change.